InnuendoPi/MQTTDevice4/docs/index.md

     On this page you have to enter IP address, Port and credentials of your MQTT broker.
 In most cases, this is likely to be mosquitto on the CBPi.
 The default port is 1883.
     Important: the firmware MQTTDevice tries constantly to establish a connection with the MQTT broker.
 If the MQTT broker is not available, this will severely affect the speed of the MQTT device (web interface).

-    New configuration parameter: Disable MQTT (brew without CBPi4) If enabled MQTT communication is disabled.
-Disabled MQTT is requiered for brewing without CBPi4.

 3. Event manager

     The event manager handles events and misconduct.
 Handling of malfunctions (event handling) is deactivated in the standard setting!